 Colorful websites can be challenging to pull off.
-They look messy, outrageous and flamboyant, causing site visitors to leave the page sooner.
+They look messy, outrageous, and flamboyant, causing site visitors to leave the page sooner.

-The key to creating a vibrant website is finding the colors that blend well and integrating them into a cohesive and streamlined website layout.
+Any distinguished web design agency can tell you that the key to creating a vibrant website is finding the colors that blend well and integrating them into a cohesive and streamlined website layout.
 We’re not talking random shades here.
 Your color choices must appropriately represent your brand identity and visual language.

 What happens when sociology and graphic design meet?
 Just look at Studio Nelnel’s website!
-A colorful, meaningful and socially-relevant visual story is conceived.
+A colorful, meaningful, and socially relevant visual story is conceived.

 Nel is a designer and illustrator who offers free design services to activists.
-They laid out their groundbreaking mission, portfolio and services through a modern webpage dressed in full color in this website design.
-Each page is in a bold and vibrant shade like bright red, hot pink and aqua blue.
+They laid out their groundbreaking mission, portfolio, and services through a modern webpage dressed in full color in this website design.
+Each page is in a bold and vibrant shade like bright red, hot pink, and aqua blue.

 And the best part?
 All these bright hues turn into dark colors as you scroll further on each page.
 Through this design move, the viewers get deeper and richer shades like purple, maroon, and forest green.

 Not to mention the content blocks that reveal a unique illustration when users interact with them, adding an extra visual flavor to the single-color aesthetic!
-For example, when you hover over the Branding, Design and Illustration categories, each one flashes a patterned image.
+For example, when you hover over the Branding, Design, and Illustration categories, each one flashes a patterned image.

 Mixing colors in a website design is tricky, and it gets even more challenging when blending six or more shades.
 So, how did Strasbourg-based designer and art director Thomas Bonometti manage to create a colorful yet cohesive website design for Two Films?